WELCOME TO

 the quest.
 Stemming back to our

-introductions of Flight Of Doves and Shadow Flight, we have enjoyed Green
+introductions of Flight Of Doves and Shadow

-Spider Monkey each of the last seasons here at the farm.
-The colors stand out and the form
+Flight, we have enjoyed Green Spider Monkey each of the last seasons here

-has that easy, relaxed style while still not going floppy.
+out and the form has that easy, relaxed style while still not going floppy.
 A couple names we wanted were

 already taken, but a good friend who has a way with words suggested Green